michalsi/perf-test-data-cleaner/Readme.md

 - Saves original files in separate files
 - Determines separate test machines based on hostname pattern
 - When data file is not found only warning is outputted to the user.
-Scripts continues execution
+Script continues execution